TheDataStation/datastation-escrow/README.md

 ## Run an example application

-We run a simple machine file sharing application (logistic regression), under the near zero trust mode.
+We run a simple file sharing application, under the near zero trust mode.

 Set the trust mode setting to "no_trust" in data_station_config.yaml